DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Parameters.md

 ### Additional Attibutes

-Click with the righ button of the mouse, on the column header and choose additional attributes to columns.
+Right-click on the column header and choose additional attributes for the columns.

 ![ParaManager existing parameters](../../assets\images\PM-Pm-AdditionalAttibutes.gif)